Privacy Policy

 How long does Reportly retain your personal data?

 We will retain your personal data for 3 years after your last contact with us or, if there is a contract in place between us, after the end of our contractual relationship.
+Some data may be retained for longer periods where required by law, including billing data retained for 10 years in accordance with Article L.123-22 of the French Commercial Code.

 5. Is the processing of your personal data secure?